matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     overprocessing -- Decreases --> DF(Deployment Frequency)
 ```

-Overprocessing adds unnecessary complexity, which directly increases **Change Lead Time** and can contribute to a higher **Change Fail Percentage**.
-Studies in _Accelerate_ show that simplifying architectures and streamlining technical and organisational processes reduce lead times and increase **Deployment Frequency** - proving that leaner, less bureaucratic systems deliver faster and more reliably.
+Overprocessing kills flow. **DORA** research supports that approval boards are negatively correlated with **Deployment Frequency** and **Change Lead Time**.

+Worse still, they fail at their primary job: safety.
+Low performers, characterised by heavy process gates, suffer a **Change Fail Percentage** of ~40%, compared to ~5% for Elite performers who rely on peer review.
+The data confirms that bureaucratic Overprocessing slows you down and makes you 8 times more likely to fail.

 ### Defects